morningspace/docker-registry-cli/README.md

 docker exec -it reg-cli bash
 ```

-### From GitHub repository
+### From Git Repository

-You can clone the [GitHub repository](https://github.com/morningspace/docker-registry-cli) directly to your local to run the cli.
+You can clone the [Git repository](https://github.com/morningspace/docker-registry-cli) directly to your local to run the cli.
 There are docker-compose YAML file and some sample configurations distributed along with the cli.

 To try it out, run docker-compose as below to launch the daemon and a sample private registry `mr.io` for your testing: